ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

 This is a variation on the non-modal dialog issue (FIXME: link to jeremy tammiks blog) - we want to run a web server in a separate thread, but have handling requests run in the main Revit thread so that we have access to the API.
 We will be using an `ExternalEvent` (FIXME: link to docs) to solve this.

-The web server itself is based on the .NET `HttpListener` (**ref**) which runs in a separate thread and just polls for new connections.
+The web server itself uses the `HttpListener` (**ref**) class. which runs in a separate thread and just waits for new connections.
 These are then handled by pushing them into a queue and notifying the `ExternalEvent` that a new event has happened. *Uh.
 I wonder how to present this nicely in a graph...*

 This is where the script starts: